-What to prepare for advance voting on 1 Feb 2026: a concise guide emphasizing that voters receive two ballots—one for their chosen constituency MP and one for the party-list MP of their preferred party—with no advance voting for the referendum.
+Advance voting on 1 Feb 2026: What to prepare?
+A concise guide highlights that voters will receive two ballots—one to choose their preferred constituency MP and another for the party-list MP of their favored party, with no advance voting for the referendum.

-On 24 Jan 2026, the Election Commission (EC) announced the locations for advance polling stations for MPs and out-of-area referendum voting to facilitate voters' participation.
+On 24 January 2026, the Election Commission (EC) announced the locations for advance MP voting and out-of-district referendum voting to facilitate voters' participation in both MP elections and the referendum.

-Advance voting is scheduled for Sunday, 1 February 2026, divided as follows:
+Advance voting is set for Sunday, 1 February 2026, divided as follows:

-Central polling stations for people with disabilities, the infirm, or elderly voters:
+Centralized polling stations for people with disabilities, the elderly, or those with mobility impairments:

-22 locations across 18 provinces (used for advance MP voting).
+In 18 provinces, totaling 22 locations (used for advance MP voting).

-Voters who have registered for advance voting should go to their chosen polling location as registered.
-They must check the voter list posted at the polling station, review their constituency candidates' details before voting, then present their ID card or any government-issued card containing their 13-digit ID number (expired ID cards are accepted) to receive two ballots:
+Voters who have registered for advance voting should go to their registered polling location.
+They must verify their name on the posted voter list at the polling station, review the candidates for their district before voting, then present their ID card or government-issued identification with the 13-digit ID number, such as a driving license or even an expired ID card, to receive two ballots:

 1. Constituency MP ballot (green).